 - Click into the location you'd like to add the field in the HTML + HubL editor, then paste the snippet by pressing Ctrl+V or Cmd+V.

 Write your module syntaxAs you edit your module, you can write additional module syntax in the HTML + HubL, CSS, and JS editor panes.
-Learn more about the module code editor and module syntax reference in the designer documentation.
+Learn more about the module code editor and module syntax reference in HubSpot's designer documentation.

 Preview your module

 You can preview how your module will appear and work in a content editor by clicking the Preview button at the upper right of the module editor.
 The preview of your module will open in a new tab.
 This preview syncs with the editor and will automatically refresh as you work.

 Once you're done adding fields, writing your module syntax, and are satisfied with how the module appears and works in the preview, you can proceed to publish your module.
 In the upper right, click Publish changes.

 Make your module available for templates

 - Switch the Make available for templates toggle on at the top of the editor to make this module available to add to your templates.